telerik/xaml-docs/controls/radrichtextbox/features/fields-and-document-variables/custom-fields.md

 >For a description of the supported out of the box field types, please refer to [this article]({%slug radrichtextbox-features-fields-supported-fields%}).

-This topic explainс how custom fields can be created in order to suit application-specific purposes.
+This topic explains how custom fields can be created in order to suit application-specific purposes.

 ## Create Custom Field